 Leveraging technology to detect and respond to real-time threats backed by human intelligence is essential to stop an attack.
 Although many vendors have started using the term MDR to describe their managed security offerings, these offerings vary dramatically.
 There are some core components that a holistic MDR solution should focus on across people, processes, and technology.

 A holistic MDR acts as a remote SOC that provides you with 24/7 coverage, along with vulnerability management and threat hunting capabilities.
-Even if you are leveraging other tools, it is essential that your MDR provider integrate with your existing security technology as well as your organization’s policies and procedures.
+Even if you are leveraging other tools, it is essential that your MDR provider integrates with your existing security technology and your organization’s policies and procedures.

 Product Marketing Manager | Pondurance

 Monique is a Product Marketing Manager and has worked in cybersecurity roles for more than 5 years.
 Prior to joining Pondurance, Monique worked with Truyo powered by Intel®, specializing in data privacy rights automation and consent management and was a product and channel marketing specialist at SiteLock.
 Monique has a passion for cybersecurity and leveraging her knowledge to create better experiences for consumers and businesses throughout their customer journey.
 Outside of cybersecurity, Monique loves photography and taking pictures of the beautiful Arizona sunsets and landscape.